makingweirdthings/makingweirdthings.github.io/_toys/first-attempt.md

 The toy was ready to demold in about 6 hours, and was much easier to remove than the clay positive had been, since both the mold and toy are strong and stretchy.

-{% include image.html url="/assets/img/toys/done.jpg" description="Finished toy,with ruler for scale (out of bananas)" %}
+{% include image.html url="/assets/img/toys/done.jpg" description="Finished toy, with ruler for scale (out of bananas)" %}

 Looks good overall!
 There are some issues, though.